Correlations of the von Mangoldt and higher divisor functions I. Long shift ranges: Introduction

 In the case of correlations of the divisor functions, our method can be modified to obtain power-savings in the error terms.
 However, since we cannot obtain power-savings in the case of correlations of the von Mangoldt function, in order to keep our choice of parameters uniform accross the four cases stated in Theorem \ref{unav-corr} we have decided to state the result for the divisor function with weaker error terms (see Remark \ref{power} below for more details).

-As mentioned previously, the cases $H \geq X^{\frac{1}{3}+\eps}$ of the above theorem are essentially in the literature, either being contained in the papers of Mikawa \cite{mikawa} and Baier et al. \cite{bbmz}, or following from a modification of their methods.
-We give a slightly different proof in these cases in this paper.
-Still another, but related, proof of the $H \geq X^{\frac{1}{3}+\eps}$ cases could be obtained by adapting arguments used previously for studing Goldbach problem in short intervals, see e.g. \cite[Chapter 10]{harman} for such arguments.
+As mentioned previously, the cases $H \geq X^{\frac{1}{3}+\eps}$ of the above theorem are essentially in the literature, either being contained in the papers of Mikawa \cite{mikawa} Perelli-Pintz \cite{pp} and Baier et al. \cite{bbmz}, or following from a modification of their methods.
+We give a slightly different proof on these cases in this paper.
+Still another, but related, proof of the $H \geq X^{\frac{1}{3}+\eps}$ cases could be obtained by adapting arguments used previously for studying the Goldbach problem in short intervals, see e.g. \cite[Chapter 10]{harman} for such arguments.
 In the range $H > X^{\frac{1}{3} + \varepsilon}$ our argument relies only on standard mean-value theorems and on a simple bound for the fourth moment of Dirichlet $L$-functions (which follows from the mean-value theorem and Poisson summation formula).
-To contrast, the approaches in \cite{mikawa, bbmz} depend in the range $H > X^{1/3 + \varepsilon}$ on some non-trivial input, such as either bounds for the sixth moment of the Riemann zeta-function off the half-line (in \cite{bbmz}) or estimates for Kloosterman sums (in \cite{mikawa}).
+In contrast, the approaches in \cite{mikawa, bbmz, pp} depend in the range $H > X^{1/3 + \varepsilon}$ on some non-trivial input, such as either bounds for the sixth moment of the Riemann zeta-function off the half-line (in \cite{bbmz}), zero-density estimates (in \cite{pp}) or estimates for Kloosterman sums (in \cite{mikawa}).
 In fact our approach is entirely independent of results on Kloosterman sums, even for smaller $H$ (see Remark \ref{kloosterman} below for more details).

 Before we embark on a discussion of the proof, we note that our results do not appear to have new consequences for moments of the Riemann-zeta function.
 For instance for the problem of estimating the sixth moment of the Riemann zeta-function one needs an estimate for